ArekMamala/Theory-of-algorithms/overview.md

 # <p align="center"> Theory of Algorithms Overview
 #### <p align="center"> Student name: Arkadiusz Mamala <br>Student Number: G0034088
 ### <p align="center">Introduction
-~~An introduction to your repository and code.
-Describe what is contained in the repository and what the code does.~~

 <i> Theory of Algorithm project 2020 - Ian McLoughlin</i><br>
-At the begining of my second semester during my fourth academic year in the module Theory of Algorithms we were given a complicated task by the Lecturer Ian McLoughlin to complete.<br><br>
+At the beginning of my second semester during my fourth academic year in the module Theory of Algorithms we were given a complicated task by the Lecturer Ian McLoughlin to complete.<br><br>
 The task stated <br>
 <i>You must write a program in the C programming language that calculates the MD5 hash digest of an input.
 The algorithm is specified in the Request For Comments 1321 document supplied by the Internet Engineering Task Force.
 The only pre-requisite is that your program performs the algorithm — you are free to decide what input the algorithm should be performed on.
 I suggest you allow the user to input some free text or a filename via the command line.</i><br>
-<br>It was difficult for me to understand the assigment and have the knowlege on where to start on the problem given to us.
-I knew that it was the begining of the semester and the reason for us studying this module is because its requires new theories and new algorithms for us to reasearch and understand before we could start on any coading.<br>
+<br>It was difficult for me to understand the assignment and have the knowledge on where to start on the problem given to us.
+I knew that it was the beginning of the semester and the reason for us studying this module is because it requires new theories and new algorithms for us to research and understand before we could start on any coding.<br>
-<br>To the best of my knowledge, I belive that how most students felt at the start of the semester, I feel thats only right and it signifies that the module was given a lot of consideration a "module right for the students".
+<br>To the best of my knowledge, I believe that how most students felt at the start of the semester, I feel that's only right and it signifies that the module was given a lot of consideration a "module right for the students".
 <br>
 #### Repository
-The repository contains two algorithms developed during this semmester in this module.
+The repository contains two algorithms developed during this semester in this module.
 We had studied the sha256 and the Md5 algorithms.
 These two algorithms are very similar in a way and we find that out while coding up both of them and comparing them side by side.<br>
-In the "Theory-of-Algorithms" directory contains a README.md file which describes to the visitors and users what the repository contains and how to deploy the algorithms present.<br><br>
+In the "Theory-of-Algorithms" directory contains a README .md file which describes to the visitors and users what the repository contains and how to deploy the algorithms present.<br><br>
 The md5 folder consists of only the necessary files for the md5 algorithm.
 <br> <b>md5.c - </b><br> This file consists of the code typed out using c programming language.
 The file is easy to follow with many comments inserted for any software developer to understand.
-The algorithim will be explained down below if the comments in the file aren't enough or certain parts of the algorithm are tougher to understand through code.
+The algorithm will be explained down below if the comments in the file aren't enough or certain parts of the algorithm are tougher to understand through code.

-<b>TextToHash.txt - </b><br> This file is used for the the users input or the testing input.
-It allows for different strings to get put through the md5 algorithm and recive a hash value for what is present in this file.
+<b>TextToHash.txt - </b><br> This file is used for the user input or the testing input.
+It allows for different strings to get put through the md5 algorithm and receive a hash value for what is present in this file.

 <b>README - </b><br> This is a short readme for the md5 algorithm which consists only of md5 processing information.

 <b>Wiki file - </b><br>
-The wiki file consists fo the reasearch carried out on this project and the md5 algorithm.
+The wiki file consists of the research carried out on this project and the md5 algorithm.

 ### <p align="center">Run
-~~You should explain how to download, compile, and run your code.
-Include instructions of how to install the compiler.~~

 To run this project on any device the user need download the files onto their computer/device.

-To get the project downloaded the user can do this in two ways using the terminal or downloading the provided zip file.
+To get the project downloaded, the user can do this in two ways using the terminal or downloading the provided zip file.

 #### ZIP Download
 1. Move into the github link of this project